 The load balancer ensures that traffic is distributed across all of your healthy instances.
 But what happens if there is too much traffic for your instances to handle?
 You could manually add more instances.
 But a better solution is to configure a Compute Engine autoscaler to automatically create and delete instances in response to traffic demands.

 Create an autoscaler.

 gcloud compute instance-groups managed set-autoscaling \ $GROUP \ --max-num-replicas $MAX_INSTANCES \ --target-load-balancing-utilization $TARGET_UTILIZATION \ --zone $ZONE

 The preceding command creates an autoscaler on the managed instance group that automatically scales up to 10 instances.
 New instances are added when the load balancer is above 50% utilization and are removed when utilization falls below 50%.

 Create a firewall rule.

 # Check if the firewall rule has been created in previous steps of the documentation if gcloud compute firewall-rules list --filter="name~'default-allow-http-8080'" \ --format="table(name)" | grep -q 'NAME'; then echo "Firewall rule default-allow-http-8080 already exists." else gcloud compute firewall-rules create default-allow-http-8080 \ --allow tcp:8080 \ --source-ranges 0.0.0.0/0 \ --target-tags http-server \ --description "Allow port 8080 access to http-server" fi

 Check progress until at least one of your instances reports

-gcloud compute backend-services get-health my-app-service --global
+gcloud compute backend-services get-health frontend-web-service --global